obsolescence/arpanet/README.md

 <br><br>
 So, it is interesting (actually, historically important!) to find out what exactly people saw at the event.
 Attendees could log themselves in on clunky Teletypes or very basic CRT terminals; they then could connect to the various computers on Arpanet and 'do things'.
 What things?
 That is why we recreated the Arpanet circa 1972-1973, and let you go through the 'Scenarios' yourself.
 <br><br>

 # Install
 Clone, and run ./start_arpa.sh.
 Open the file ./arpanet_home on your browser.
 <br>Dependencies: node.js, and Python websockets.
 <br><br>
 At the moment, do not expect much.
 We're building this up over the coming months.

+# Structure

+There is a fully formed but so far small Arpanet in ./mini.
+It consists of a network of (simh) simulated IMPs connecting to each other, and a number of (simh) PDP-10s and other machines.
+Many of the ones planned will run the reconstructed system software and applications from the period.
+Currently, there's just a PDP-10 (MIT-AI), but planned are two more MIT machines, a Stanford SAIL system running WAITS and the UCLA SDS Sigma 7.
+Longer term, the hope is for Multics, PDP-11s, and perhaps even IBM 360s.
+It is early days yet.
+But the IMPs run reliably, connecting to make their network over simulated leased lines; and a Linux NCP lets any Linux system, too, join the Arpanet.
+Installed are Linux NCPs on nodes 52-55, with a NCP telnet to get on the network.
+<br><br>
+A more or less stand-alone web project runs the project page as well as the terminal page.
+All it does is get a terminal from the ./mini directory projected on to your browser page.
+A python simh-server script brings you into the ./mini Arpanet wolrd, and a python terminal_client handles the data flow with the ./arpanet_terminal.html file.
+The HTML file with the terminal_client script can run the web site remotely from the server on which the ./mini Arpanet is running.
+<br><br>
+Bringing up the structure: (1) start the Arpanet in ./mini; (2) start the client/server, (3) load the HTML file.
+Or just only do (1) and use the command line to get a terminal onto the Arpanet.
+More to come.